dancasey-ie/nginx-certbot-docker/README.md

 NGINX-Certbot-Docker
 =========================================================
-Boilerplate code for setting up Nginx + Certbot (LetsEncrypt) using docker-compose.
+Boilerplate code for setting up Nginx + Certbot (LetsEncrypt) with auto-renewal using docker-compose.
 This is really for testing, playing and understanding (I hope).

 ## Why?